amplifying-fsharp/fsharplang/spec/features-for-ml-compatibility.md

 e 1 & e 2                   → (&) e 1 e 2
 ```

-## FILE EXTENSIONS AND LEXICAL MATTERS
+## File Extensions and Lexical Matters

 F# supports the use of the `.ml` and `.mli` extensions on the command line.
 The “indentation
 awareness off” syntax option is implicitly enabled when using either of these filename extensions.